hashicorp/consul-service-mesh-for-developers/docs/02_tracing.md

 ![](images/tracing/web_2.png)

 Spans are related by their ID, when a new span is created the ID of the parent is associated with it.
-The entire trace is not transmitted to the server in a single document as a trace can contain spans for multiple different services.
+The entire trace is not transmitted to the server in a single document, as a trace can contain spans for multiple different services.
 Instead each span is transmitted to the server individually, it is the relation between parent and child which allows Jaeger to be able to reconstruct the individual spans into a trace.

-When you are creating spans in code you can easily create child spans as the ID number can be passed in code.
-The problem is how do you pass the span id to an external service like when you call an upstream API?
+When you are creating spans in code, you can easily create child spans as the relation can be passed using the OpenTracing API.
+The problem is how do you pass the span id to an external service, like when you call an upstream API?
 An example of this problem can be seen with the `Payment` and `Currency` service in the example app.

 If you look at the trace, the last span in the chain is the `payments` span which has been created by the Envoy proxy in the service mesh.
 However; the full call chain should be Web -> API -> Payment -> Currency.
 The spans for `Payments` and `Currency` can be found in the Jaeger UI if you select them in the `Service` search box, but they are detached from the main trace.

-The reason behind this is that the Payment service is not aware of any parent span id from the api service.
+The reason behind this is that the Payment service is not aware of any parent span id from the API service.

 To rectify this situation we need to do two things:
 1. When making a call to an upstream service we pass the span id, trace id, and parent span id as HTTP headers. [https://github.com/openzipkin/b3-propagation](https://github.com/openzipkin/b3-propagation).